Image Builder

 - arm64 architecture is a 64-bit variation of the Advanced RISC Machine (ARM) architecture, which is commonly used in devices that have low power consumption.

-Tip – Using arm64 is typically less expensive. amd64 is more general-purpose and hence more costly.
+Tip – Using arm64 is typically less expensive. amd64 is more general-purpose and more costly.

 Tip – Alpine produces more compact and lightweight images that are quick to start up, but less flexible because some packages might not support this type of the architecture out-of-the-box.
 The light and fast way is to run Alpine and arm64 in some cases, but it might require more optimization efforts.